devcontainers/images/README.md

 This repository contains a select set of images, and we encourage the community to host and share additional images, and features rather than adding them here.
 You may learn more about this process in [the guidance](https://containers.dev/implementors/features-distribution/) in our spec repo.
 You may also check out the [features](https://github.com/devcontainers/features) repo for additional customizations you may adopt or modify for your dev containers.

+When changing an existing image, update its `manifest.json` version as required by the change, but do not manually update fully pinned release-tag examples in the image README, including for security and bug-fix updates.
+Release preparation applies the final patch bump and updates the README's pinned release tags to match the final manifest version.
+Development tags use the `dev-*` channel from `main`; update the Development tags section only when an available development tag name or variant changes.

 ## Feedback

 Before opening an issue about a stable image tag, check the matching development tag (`dev-*`) first: it is built from `main` and may already include a fix that has not reached a stable release.